DevotedMC/style-guide/GettingStarted/README.md

     * If you get the message: "Specified key was too long; max key length is 767 bytes"

-        * change your database encoding to latin1
+        * Change your database encoding to latin1

-        * alternatively, upgrade to at least MariaDB 10.2 (this may require an OS update for your server hosting platform)
+        * Alternatively, upgrade to at least MariaDB 10.2 (this may require an OS update for your server hosting platform)

 ---